quicoto/reviews/content/blog/tv-shows/seinfeld/1x1/index.md

 ---
 type: series
-title: "Seinfield 1x1"
+title: "Seinfeld 1x1"
 date: "2020-09-07T23:03:22"
-name: "Seinfield"
+name: "Seinfeld"
 season: 1
 episode: 1
 rating: 4
 ratingEmoji: "⭐️⭐️⭐️⭐️"
-share: false
+share: true
 ---

 Ashamed that I hadn't seen this before.
 It looks super old, well that's because it is.
 It's from 1989, which I think adds an extra kick if you're watching this in 2020.